 Rockaway Beach on May 2nd, 2020

 This Memorial Day, many New Yorkers who would have been celebrating at the beach will instead be finding alternative ways to enjoy the holiday.
 Mayor Bill de Blasio announced that swimming, sports, and gatherings will not be allowed at New York City beaches, and that people must observe social distancing if they decide to walk on the beach.
+[Update: Starting July 1st, New York City beaches will be open for swimming again!]

-A number of New York City beaches will remain closed for the season as well, and de Blasio stated that there will be increased police patrols to ensure that people are following regulations.
 Yet, beaches across Long Island, Westchester, New Jersey, and Connecticut will be open this Memorial Day, many with restrictions like reduced capacity by 50% and who can access.
 “We are one multi state region.
 What one state does will affect other states,” Governor Cuomo said.
 “One state doesn’t open beaches, another state does open beaches, you will see people flood to that state.”

 Mayor de Blasio’s reasons for closing the beach hinge on his belief that New Yorkers will crowd public transportation, like subways and buses.
 He said, “Based on our local conditions, we are the epicenter nationally, the most populace, the most dense.
 To get to the beaches people must take subways and buses and we don’t want crowding.
 There is an obvious set of reasons.”
 However, it is possible that beaches will open to the public later this summer once the city meets the seven criteria to begin reopening.